 Next, let's take a look at the shadows of the elements.
 The frames that I added were already shadowed with custom shadows, but I need to add shadows to the rest of the elements.
 For the flower, take a look at where it is on the page.
 It's overtop a part of the frame that looks lifted way off the page.
 For that reason, I need a pretty high shadow on that flower.
-To do that, in the Layers panel, click on the white flower layer to activate it.
-Then in the Menu Bar choose, Layer > Layer Style > Style Settings.
-In the dialog box, set the Lighting Angle to 120°, click Drop Shadow.
-Set the Size to 30, the Distance to 20, and the Opacity to 50, and then click OK.
+To do that in the Layers panel, click on the white flower layer to activate it.
+And here's a Layers panel shortcut for adding a style.
+In the Layers panel, double click directly on a blank gray area of the layer you want to add a style to.
+Make sure not to click on the name of the layer or on the thumbnail of the layer.
+That will open a Layer Style dialog box.
+In the dialog box, click on Drop Shadow to activate it settings.
+If you don't see Drop Shadow, click on the Effects icon at the bottom left corner of the box and choose Show All Effects.
+Set the Blend Mode to Multiply, the Opacity to 50%, the Angle to 120, the Distance to 20, the Spread to 0, and the Size to 30.
+Click OK.
 Now my flower looks like it belongs with the shadowed frame.

 Above that I have the tag.
 To shadow that, I'll use another Layers panel shortcut.
 In the Layers panel, hold down the Alt key, that's the Opt key on a Mac, and click and drag a copy of the flower's layer style up to the tag layer.
 This shadow is way too deep for the string, so we need to lower the settings.
-To do that, double click on the Effects icon of the tag layer to open the Style Settings dialog box.
-Set the Size to 13, the Distance to 8, and then click OK.
+To do that, double click on the Effects icon of the tag layer to open the Layer Style dialog box.
+Click on Drop Shadow to activate it again.
+Set the Size to 13 and the Distance to 8, and then click OK.

 The staple, since it's traveling over the thick string, can support the same drop shadow as the string.
-So in the Layers panel, hold down the Alt key, that's the Opt key on a Mac, and click and drag a copy of the tags layer style up to the staple layer.
+So in the Layers panel, hold down the Alt key, that's the Opt key on a Mac, and click and drag a copy of the tag's layer style up to the staple layer.